MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-read.md

 ---
-Description: 'The Read method reads a specified number of bytes from the buffer object into memory starting at the current seek pointer.' ms.assetid: '98c4de75-9ecf-4c57-9075-9d0e3675079f'
+Description: The Read method reads a specified number of bytes from the buffer object into memory starting at the current seek pointer. ms.assetid: 98c4de75-9ecf-4c57-9075-9d0e3675079f
-title: 'IByteBuffer::Read method'
+title: IByteBufferRead method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::Read method

 \[The **Read** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **Read** method reads a specified number of bytes from the buffer object into memory starting at the current seek pointer.